conradludgate/measured/README.md

 ## Benchmark results

-Running on my Macbook Pro M2 Max.
 The benchmark runs on multiple threads a simple counter increment, with various labels, and then samples+encodes the values into the Prometheus text format.
 This crate outperforms both metrics and prometheus when it comes to both speed and allocations.

+### Macbook Pro M2 Max:

 ```
 Timer precision: 41 ns